angeluriot/Papermap/doc/contribute/papers.md

 	* `(Diverse clinical trials)`: the paper is a literature review that includes various clinical trials with or without randomization
 	* `(Diverse human studies)`: the paper is a literature review that includes various human studies (clinical trials and observational studies)
 	* `(Diverse types)`: the paper is a literature review that includes studies of various types
-* If the paper is a literature review, use the most common type of study in the reviewed papers
+* If the paper is a literature review, use the most common study type in the reviewed papers
 * If the paper is a literature review of literature reviews, use the initial non-review papers
 * If you don't have access to the full text of the paper and the abstract does not help, select `(No access)`